Landau1994/landau1994.github.io/source/_posts/Dobrow-chap1.md

     - stochastic Process
     - note
 keywords:
-description: This is a note of the book `Introduction to stochastic processes with R`
+description: Introduction and Review
 photos:
 ---
-This is a note of the book `Introduction to stochastic processes with R`
+This is a note of the textbook `Introduction to stochastic processes with R`

+> We demand rigidly defined areas of doubt and uncertainty!
+>      –Douglas Adams, The Hitchhiker’s Guide to the Galaxy

 ### Introduction and preview